William S. McNary: Elections

 In 1902, incumbent Irish-born Representative Henry F. Naphen hoped to run again, but McNary used his position as party chair to force Naphen into retirement.
 With McNary in control of the party apparatus, Naphen decided to quietly drop out of the race rather than after a fight.
 With the nomination secure, McNary won an easy victory over Republican William W. Towle by a plurality of 6,195 votes.

 In 1904, McNary defeated Republican nominee J. B. Crawford by 6,471 votes.
 He retired in 1906.

 In 1910, McNary challenged incumbent Democratic Congressman Joseph F. O'Connell for his old seat in Congress.
 However, McNary finished third in the primary, which was won by Boston City Councilor James Michael Curley.

 Later career

 After retiring from Congress, McNary continued his business pursuits in Boston, Massachusetts.
 He formed The Drake and Hershey Company, a company that dealt in furniture.
 In 1915, McNary was one of the founders of the Hanover Trust and served as one of its directors.

 In 1912, Governor Eugene Foss appointed McNary to the Massachusetts Harbor and Land Commission.
 McNary served as its chairman for four years.
 McNary was also an associate member of the Boston Port Directors for two years.

 In 1916, Governor Samuel McCall appointed McNary as a member of the Waterways and Public Lands Commission.

+McNary was chairman of the Hanover Trust Company from the time it was founded in 1916 until 1920, when it was closed by the state banking commissioner due to its connection with Charles Ponzi.